csantanapr/knative-private-images/README.md

 One option is that you can modify the controller deployment, and mount the hostpath that is use for the kubelet, but you would need to give certain permission to the controller to access.

 Another option is you can create a secret and mount this secret on the controller.

-I will use the later.

-## Providing DockerConfig to Knative Controller

 Create the secret `container-registry` in the namespace of the Controller `knative-serving`
 ```bash